donomii/sceneCamera/docs/README.md

         glctx.UniformMatrix4fv(uniform_view, view[0:16])

 For any other application:

         sc := sceneCamera.New()

-        sc.ProcessEvent(e)
+        sc.Translate(1.0, 2.0, 3.0)
         view := sc.ViewMatrix()
         glctx.UniformMatrix4fv(uniform_view, view[0:16])

+# Notes

 The camera starts at position 0,0,0.5, looking at 0,0,0 (the origin).
 I.e. it is staring directly down the Z axis, in the negative direction.

-Positive Y should always be up, towards the top of  monitor
+Positive Y should always be up, towards the top of  monitor, and positive X should be to the right.

+# Bugs

+At the moment, the camera rotates around the origin, instead of the origin rotating around the camera.
+I'll fix tht soon.